On the discriminant locus of a generic projection: Introduction

 In this paper, we want to investigate similar questions for generic projection:

-\begin{question} How to characterize the discriminant locus $\Delta$ of the generic projection of $X$? \end{question} In particular, one may ask about its dimension, irreducibility, degree, and singularities.
-Here we interpret the discriminant of the rational map \eqref{Intro_eqn_gen-proj} as the discriminant of the blowup $Bl_BX\to \mathbb PV^{\vee}$ of the base locus.
+\begin{question} How can one characterize the discriminant locus $\Delta$ of the generic projection of $X$? \end{question} In particular, one may ask about its dimension, irreducibility, degree, and singularities.
+Here we interpret the discriminant of the rational map \eqref{Intro_eqn_gen-proj} as the discriminant of the regular morphism $\tilde{X}\to \mathbb PV^{\vee}$ obtained by blowing up the base locus.

+Our approach is related to the classical theory of polar varieties and generic projections, especially the work of Piene \cite{Pie78}, Kleiman \cite{Kle86}, Lê--Teissier \cite{LeTeissier88}, and Flores--Teissier \cite{FT18}.
+In particular, the relation between critical loci of projections and polar loci already appears in that literature in various forms.
+The new point here is to reinterpret this relation through projective duality, identifying the discriminant of a generic projection with the projective dual of a general linear section of $X^\perp$, and to deduce from this a purity statement and further applications.